New competitive multiplayer maps for Halo 3: ODST

 “Halo 3: ODST” is available for pre-order in both a standard package and a “Halo 3: ODST Collector’s Pack” which includes the game and an exclusive, laser etched Wireless Controller.

 The “Halo 3: ODST Collector’s Pack” is available at participating retailers.
 “Halo 3: ODST” will have a recommended retail price of $99.95 and the Collector’s Pack will have a recommended retail price of $159.95.
-“Halo 3: ODST” is rated “R16” for Mature audiences.
+“Halo 3: ODST” is rated “R16”.